HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v6.00/storage/new-ovlogicaljbod.md

 ### -AvailableDriveType &lt;HPEOneView.Storage.AvailableDriveType&gt;

-When attempting to create a logical JBOD, specify the availabe drive type from `Get-OVAvailableDriveType`.
+When attempting to create a logical JBOD, specify the availabe drive type from Get-OVAvailableDriveType.

 | Aliases | None |
 | :--- | :--- |